I think that should be a decision made by Joe Biden.

 People aren't understanding the processing part.

-So when she said that thing about how he didn't necessarily understand her in small talk, the auditory processing doesn't matter if it's a short sentence or a long sentence, simple words are complex words.
+So when she said that thing about how he didn't necessarily understand her in small talk, the auditory processing doesn't matter if it's a short sentence or a long sentence, simple words or complex words.

 It's an auditory processing problem.